DJ Shadow: Endtroducing....., UNKLE and Scratch (1996–2001)

 Shadow's first full-length work, Endtroducing....., was released in late 1996 to critical acclaim.
-Endtroducing would go on to make the Guinness World Records book for "First Completely Sampled Album" in 2001.
+Endtroducing would go on to make Guinness' Guinness World Records book for "First Completely Sampled Album" in 2001.
 The only pieces of equipment Shadow used to produce the album were the AKAI MPC60 12-bit sampling drum machine, a pair of turntables and a borrowed-by-visiting Pro Tools setup from an early adopter of the technology, Dan "The Automator" Nakamura.
 In November 2006, Time magazine named it one of its "All-Time" 100 best albums.
 In November 2014, automobile maker Chevrolet used a sample "Building Steam with a Grain of Salt" in a Chevy commercial.

 In 1998 Shadow released Preemptive Strike, a compilation of 1993–1997 singles released on Mo' Wax.
 Later that year, he produced Psyence Fiction, the debut album by UNKLE, a long-time Mo' Wax production team that featured guest appearances including Thom Yorke (Radiohead), Richard Ashcroft (The Verve), Mike D (Beastie Boys), Kool G. Rap, and Jason Newsted (Metallica).

 Around 2000 he produced the score for the documentary Dark Days filmed by British director Marc Singer.
 This film is about a community of transients who live underground in a subway tunnel.
 It has six award wins in various competitions.
 Shadow also starred in the 2001 movie Scratch, produced by Doug Pray, alongside Z-Trip, Grand Wizard Theodore, Mix Master Mike and DJ Qbert.
 He makes multiple appearances during the turntable and digging sections of the movie.

 The Private Press and Live!
 In Tune and on Time (2002–2005)

 Nearly six years after his debut production album, his second album, The Private Press, was released in June 2002.
 A video for his track "Six Days" was also released in 2002, directed by Wong Kar-wai.

 A remix of "Six Days" was also produced and released on The Fast and the Furious: Tokyo Drift soundtrack, featuring Mos Def.

-In protest of the 2003 invasion of Iraq DJ Shadow collaborated with Zack de la Rocha on the track "March of Death".
+In protest at the 2003 invasion of Iraq, DJ Shadow collaborated with Zack de la Rocha on the track "March of Death".
 The song was released online for free.

 In 2004, Shadow's first feature-length DVD, Live!
 In Tune and on Time, was released.
 It features a live performance in London that combines tracks and samples from past albums as well as his work with UNKLE and Quannum, and emphasizes visuals, with the help of Bay Area projection artist Ben Stokes.